seungyeon-k/SMF-public/README.md

 - `M` is either `fcnet`, `foldingnet`, `pointcapsnet`, or `dgcnnfcnet`.
 - `F` is either `None` or positive real numbers (see Appendix D.2.1 for the values ​​used).

-Training on standard benchmark dataset (Section 4.2, Table 3 and Table 4):
+Training on standard benchmark dataset for noisy and semi-supervised settings (Section 4.2, Table 3 and Table 4):
 ```
 python train.py --config configs/fcnet_{E}_{V}_config.yml --model.fm_reg {F}
 ```
 - `E` is either `noise` or `semi`.
 - If `E` is `noise`, then `V` is either `1`, `5`, `10`, or `20`.
 If `E` is `semi`, then `V` is either `50`, `10`, `5`, or `1`.
 - `F` is either `None` or `8000`.

+> **Tips for playing with code:** preparing...

 ### Interpolation
 preparing...